 A fun, family-friendly bike ride starts at the Rundle Forebay Reservoir.
 Thereβs a flat pathway right across the parking lot, which follows the reservoir to the end.
 Then you can continue riding under the power lines (below the forest, an important wildlife corridor) towards Three Sisters or can loop back through Quarry Lake.

-3. Mountain biking in Canmore Nordic Centre
+3. Mountain biking at Canmore Nordic Centre

 The Canmore Nordic Centre has over 100km of trails.
 There are a few dirt roads but mostly single tracks in the forest with a nice flow.
 You get an occasional mountain view once you reach the dirt road outside the forest, which provides a nice opportunity to enjoy the view.